Fortnite‘s servers go down for maintenance at least once every two weeks. That’s when Epic Games deploys updates that make adjustments to the game.

 What can I do during server downtimes?

-You can’t play Fortnite during downtimes, since there are no active servers to connect you to other players.
-A great idea is to leave your game client open on PC or leave your console ready to install updates when you know Fortnite servers are going down.
-You’ll be able to download the new patch that will update your game while servers are down so that you can get back to action quickly when they’re back up.
+You can’t play Fortnite during downtimes, since there are no active servers to connect to.
+A sensible idea is to leave your game client open, ready to install updates ahead of downtime.
+This way, you’ll be able to download the new patch as quickly as possible and get back in the action when the servers are back up.

 Where can I check Fortnite’s server status?